ShiLi007/travelzoo-cli-gem/NOTES.md

 How to Build a CLI Gem

-1. Plan your gem, imagine your interface
+1. Plan the gem, imagine the interface
 2. Start with the project structure - google
 3. Start with the entry point - the file run
 4. Force that to build the CLI interface